Anzia Yezierska

-Anzia Yezierska (October 29, 1880 – November 20, 1970) was a Jewish-American novelist born in Mały Płock, Poland, which was then part of the Russian Empire.
-She emigrated as a child with her parents to the United States and lived in the immigrant neighborhood of the Lower East Side of Manhattan.
+Anzia Yezierska (October 29, 1880 – November 20, 1970) was an American novelist born in Płock, Poland, which was then part of the Russian Empire.
+She emigrated as a child with her parents to the United States and lived in Manhattan's Lower East Side ghetto.
+Her depictions of turn-of-the-century Jewish-American life—Hungry Hearts, Salome of the Tenements, and Bread Givers—won her acclaim in the 1920s, and she briefly worked as a screenwriter in Hollywood.

 Personal life

-Yezierska was born in the 1880s in Mały Płock to Bernard and Pearl Yezierski.
-Her family emigrated to America around 1893, following in the footsteps of her eldest brother, who had arrived in the States six years prior.
-They took up housing in the Lower East Side, Manhattan.
-Her family assumed the surname, Mayer, while Anzia took Harriet (or Hattie) as her first name.
-She later reclaimed her original name, Anzia Yezierska, in her late twenties.
-Her father was a scholar of Torah and sacred texts.
+Yezierska was born in 1880 in the shtetl of Płock (Yiddish: Plotzk) in the Russian Pale of Settlement.
+Her parents were (Baruch) Bernard and Pearl.
+The Yezierski family emigrated to the United States in the early 1890s, following in the footsteps of her eldest brother, who had arrived in the States a few years prior.
+They lived in a tenement on the Lower East Side.

-Anzia Yezierska's parents encouraged her brothers to pursue higher education but believed she and her sisters had to support the men.
+The family was Jewish Orthodox and assumed the surname "Mayer" while Anzia took Harriet, or Hattie, as her first name (in her late twenties, she reclaimed her original name, Anzia Yezierska).
+Her father was a scholar of the Torah and sacred texts.
+Her parents encouraged her brothers to pursue higher education, but believed Anzia and her sisters had to support their husbands and families.
+Anzia rebelled against the role she was thrust into, and left home in 1900.

+She lived for a while at the Clara de Hirsch Home for Working Girls, where she studied domestic science.
+She won a scholarship in the domestic science program at Columbia Teachers College, which she attended until 1905.
+Following graduation, she taught home economics, first at the Lower East Side's Educational Alliance, and then in New York City public schools.

-In 1910 she fell in love with Arnold Levitas but instead married his friend Jacob Gordon, a New York attorney.
-After 6 months, the marriage was annulled.
-Shortly after, she married Arnold Levitas in a religious ceremony to avoid legal complications.
-Arnold was the father of her only child, Louise, born May 29, 1912.
+In early 1910, she fell in love with Arnold Levitas, but instead married his friend Jacob Gordon, a New York attorney, in November of that year.
+The marriage to Gordon was quickly annulled, and she then married Levitas in a religious ceremony to avoid legal complications.
+He was the father of her only child, Louise, born in May 1912.

-Around 1914 Yezierska left Levitas and moved with her daughter to San Francisco.
-She worked as a social worker.
-Overwhelmed with the chores and responsibilities of raising her daughter, she gave up her maternal rights and transferred them to Levitas.
+Around 1914, Yezierska left Levitas and moved with her daughter to San Francisco, where she was employed as a social worker.
+Overwhelmed with the chores and responsibilities of working while raising a daughter, Yezierska gave up maternal rights and transferred custody to Levitas.
 In 1916, she and Levitas officially divorced.

 She then moved back to New York City.
-Around 1917, she engaged in a romantic relationship with philosopher John Dewey, a professor at Columbia University.
+Starting in 1917, she had a romantic relationship with philosopher John Dewey, a professor at Columbia University.
 Both Dewey and Yezierska wrote about one another, alluding to the relationship.

-After she had become independent, her sister encouraged her to pursue her interest in writing.
+Yezierska was encouraged by her sister to pursue her longtime interest in becoming a professional writer.
 She devoted the remainder of her life to it.

 Yezierska was the aunt of American film critic Cecelia Ager.
-Ager's daughter became known as journalist Shana Alexander.
+Ager's daughter was journalist Shana Alexander.

 Anzia Yezierska died November 21, 1970, of a stroke in a nursing home in Ontario, California.